Jan0660/kittygifs/docs/api.md

   (lowercase, numbers and underscore, 3 to 20 characters)
 - `password`: string - must be at least 8 characters long
 - `captcha`?: string - the captcha token, required if captcha is enabled
-- `email`?: string - the email address, required if SMTP is enabled

 Responses: